present day

 Raspberry Pi OS

 Built for the tiny Raspberry Pi computer.
-Popular in schools, hobbyist labs, and robotics projects.
+Popular for small hobby projects.